DemeLie/SportShop/README.md

 # SportShop

-## Вступ
+## Introduction

-Проект інтернет-магазину розробляється з використанням сучасних технологій у веб-розробці для забезпечення зручного та ефективного користувацького досвіду.
+The SportShop project is being developed using modern web development technologies to provide a convenient and efficient user experience.

-## Основні компоненти проекту
+## Key Components of the Project

-### 1. Frontend
+1. Frontend

-- **HTML/CSS/JavaScript**: Буде використано HTML для структури сторінок, CSS для стилізації та JavaScript для динамічних елементів інтерфейсу.
+   - HTML/CSS/JavaScript: HTML will be used for page structure, CSS for styling, and JavaScript for dynamic interface elements.

-### 2. Backend
+2. Backend

-- **Python Django**: Буде використано Django як backend фреймворк для реалізації логіки бізнес-логіки, обробки запитів користувачів та взаємодії з базою даних.
+   - Python Django: Django will be used as the backend framework to implement business logic, handle user requests, and interact with the database.
-- **RESTful API**: Створення RESTful API для комунікації між frontend та backend частинами додатку.
+   - RESTful API: Creation of a RESTful API for communication between the frontend and backend components of the application.

-### 3. База даних
+3. Database

-- **SQLite**: Використання реляційної бази даних для зберігання інформації про товари, користувачів, замовлення тощо.
+   - SQLite: Use of a relational database to store information about products, users, orders, etc.

-## Процес розробки
+## Development Process

-1. **Аналіз вимог**: Визначення функціональних та нефункціональних вимог до системи.
+1. Requirements Analysis: Determination of functional and non-functional requirements for the system.
-2. **Проектування**: Проектування структури бази даних, визначення архітектури фронтенду та бекенду.
+2. Design: Designing the database structure, defining frontend and backend architecture.
-3. **Реалізація**: Написання коду для frontend та backend частин додатку, тестування та виправлення помилок.
+3. Implementation: Writing code for frontend and backend components of the application, testing, and debugging.
-4. **Тестування**: Проведення регресійних, модульних та інтеграційних тестів для перевірки працездатності системи.
+4. Testing: Conducting regression, unit, and integration tests to ensure system functionality.
-5. **Випуск**: Деплой проекту на сервер, перевірка працездатності в реальних умовах.
+5. Deployment: Deploying the project to a server, testing functionality in real-world conditions.
-6. **Підтримка та розвиток**: Підтримка інтернет-магазину, виправлення помилок та реалізація нового функціоналу.
+6. Support and Development: Supporting the internet store, bug fixing, and implementing new features.